1. Changelog

 3.3.
 What If A VLA Is Lowered To A C Array?

 A frequent question in the face of this proposal is "what happens if an implementation is smart enough to lower the VLA to a C-style, fixed-size array?".
 The answer here is simple: it is already implementation-defined if an array is considered a VLA or not, due to the nature of the rules of Constant Expressions.
-This was clarified in C23[n3138] that such arrays may or may not be VLAs.
+This was clarified in C23[n3138] that such arrays may or may not be VLAs to begin with before lowering even starts.
 Implementations can continue to lower VLAs into fixed-size, C-style arrays and declare them non-VLAs and thus avoid needing to invoke any of this infrastructure.
+Even after this language classification, such optimizations are still commonplace even if the variable is definitely a VLA by extended constant expression rules.
 This proposal does not prevent any class of optimizations, as the implementation is still within full control when it needs to be.

 3.4.
 Memory Reuse